How to Action Items in Meeting Minutes | Wrike

 Detail the agenda items

 Agenda items are any topics or activities that you discuss during the meeting.
-By detailing the agenda items, you can create an accurate record of exactly what issues were addressed, the concerns raised, and resolutions reached.
+By detailing the agenda items, you can create an accurate record of exactly what issues were addressed, the concerns raised, and the resolutions reached.

 It also provides an idea of the structure of the meeting, mapping out the order of conversation, which can be useful for future reference.

-Define the actionable items
+Define the action items

 Action items are the tasks assigned to participants after the meeting has concluded.
 They stem from the overall action plan born from the project goal and help provide direction to each employee regarding the next steps.